murthylab/FLyTRAP/README.md

 __GhostScript__ for saving figures. download binaries from the [official website](https://www.ghostscript.com/download/gsdnld.html). add directory with binary (`gs` or `gs.exe`) to your system path.

-Download scripts `git clone https://github.com/postpop/playbackanalyses.git` and add the directory `playbackanalyses` and its subdirectories to your matlab path: `addpath(genpath('src')); savepath()`.
+Download scripts `git clone https://github.com/murthylab/FLyTRAP.git`, cd into the newly created directory `FLyTRAP` and add the `src` subdirectory to your matlab path: `addpath(genpath('src')); savepath()`.

 # Organization of data
 Raw data should be copied to `/scratch/murthyplayback/dat/`.
-After the recordings have been processed copy to `/bucket/murthy/playback/dat.processed/` regularly to free up space on scratch (and to make sure everything is backed up safely).
+After the recordings have been processed copy to `/bucket/murthy/playback/dat.processed/` regularly to free up space on `scratch` (and to make sure everything is backed up safely).

-Tracking results are saved to `/bucket/murthy/playback/res/` on bucket one `VIDEOFILENAME_spd.mat` files per recording.
+Tracking results are saved to `/bucket/murthy/playback/res/` on `bucket` one `VIDEOFILENAME_spd.mat` file per recording.

-Metadata for generating tuning curves reside in [google docs](https://docs.google.com/spreadsheets/d/1Cld_cK8rZ2hDrUdq62m8VqQZ-ZFrKEkOytXEtac3WlY/edit?usp=sharing):
+Metadata for generating tuning curves reside in [a spreadsheet on google docs](https://docs.google.com/spreadsheets/d/1Cld_cK8rZ2hDrUdq62m8VqQZ-ZFrKEkOytXEtac3WlY/edit?usp=sharing):
-- the sheet `list` describes each recorded video: filename, genotype and age, playlist, housing condition.
+- The sheet `list` describes each recorded video: filename, genotype and age, playlist, housing condition.
-- the sheet `playbackLists` describes playlists\tuning curves: playlist name (in `list`), x-axis and x-tick labels, etc.
+- The sheet `playbackLists` describes playlists\tuning curves: playlist name (in `list`), x-axis and x-tick labels, etc.
-- the sheets are pulled from google docs automatically
+- The sheets are pulled from google docs automatically by `tuning.m`.

 # Running analyses
 ## Annotate videos